Avtaar: Plot

 Avtaar out of vengeance, unethically and deliberately puts Laxmi Narayan out of business by selling his automobile parts at much lower rates than those of Laxmi Narayan and furthermore completely ruins him by offering double wages to all his factory workers and steals them all as well.
 Someone commits fraud at the bank Ramesh works loyally but he is framed for it and arrested.
 Sudha comes to Avtaar for help, but he rebukes her and sends her away.
 Radha is angered, but remains silent.
 Avtaar secretly gives Bawaji the bail money on the condition that he tells no one; Bawaji bails Ramesh.

+Meanwhile, Anwar and Zubeida learn that Rashid has received a small fortune from his provident fund.
+Zubeida and Anwar ask him to give them all the money for safekeeping but he spits on their faces and asks them never to show their face to him ever again.

 Meanwhile, holding Chandar responsible for the loss in business, Laxmi Narayan throws him out of the house.
 Ramesh, Chandar and Sudha go to Radha for assistance, but Avtaar disagrees.
 Next day, Avtaar goes to the office and does not return, in order to not face Radha.
 Radha calls him and late at night, tries to convince him to help their children, but he refuses to listen.
 Emotionally, Radha accuses him of having become heartless.
 Bawaji meets Radha, who tells him the whole story.
 Bawaji confesses the truth to her.
-Meanwhile, Anwar and Zubeida learn that Rashid has received a small fortune from his provident fund.
-Zubeida and Anwar ask him to give them all the money for safekeeping but he spits on their faces and asks them never to show their face to him ever again.

 After learning the truth, Radha realizes her horrible mistake and tries to call Avtaar.
 Sewak informs her that Avtaar has had a massive heart attack resulting from her severe reprimand.
 Avtaar has already written his will.
 He hands it to Radha and dies.
 He gave 2 lakhs to both of his sons only due to their mistreatments and betrayals that hardened and toughened him up and led him to become a successful businessman.
 As he considers Sewak his one and only true son he tasks him to carry out his final rites and cremate him.
 The story returns to the beginning of the film once again.